 Chia seeds are a great source of omega-3 fatty acids.
 Since they’re so tiny, you can incorporate them into any meal without noticing them.
 Even if you can’t taste chia seeds, your body will benefit from omega-3s, protein, fiber, calcium, potassium, and other nutrients.

-When it comes to foods that are vegan, fruits are the tried-and-true method for staying healthy and boosting energy.
+When it comes to foods for vegan unlocked, fruits are the tried-and-true method for staying healthy and boosting energy.
 Why waste your money on energy bars when you can bite into a juicy apple or pear?

 Fruits don’t have all the same nutrients, of course, so variety would be good for your taste buds as well as the rest of your body.
 For example, oranges will give you a nice shot of vitamin C, bananas are perfect for potassium and fiber, and pomegranates are packed with antioxidants.